This year Vashon Artists in Schools (VAIS) celebrates the 30th anniversary of our powerful partnership with Vashon Island School District!

 How it Works

-Each fall, VISD teachers K-12 are invited to apply for a residency.
+Each fall, VISD teachers preK-12 have access to a roster of vetted teaching artists and are invited to apply for a residency.
 Teachers are encouraged to work closely with an artist partner in developing the application.
 A committee, including staff-members from Vashon Center for the Arts and Vashon Island School District, make funding decisions in early December.
-Program residencies range from 10-40 hours, taking place between January and May.
+Residencies range from 10-40 hours and typically take place between January and June.

 The VAIS Roster is a resource for teachers, offering a list of vetted professional artists, residency ideas, and professional background information.
-Artists wishing to teach through VAIS are invited to apply at any time.
+Please follow this link for our updated 2017-18 Roster.

 For more information about how to get involved with VAIS, please contact Program Manager Kaycie Alanis at firstname.lastname@example.org.